EtiennePerot/perot.me/src/posts/mac-spoofing-what-why-how-and-something-about-coffee.md

 	:::console
 	$ yaourt -S macchiato-git

-Or, if you're on another systemd-using distribution and you want to install it from scratch:
+Or, if you're on another distribution and you want to install it from scratch:

 	:::console
-	$ git clone git://perot.me/macchiato
+	$ sudo git clone git://perot.me/macchiato /usr/share/macchiato
-	$ sudo macchiato/install-systemd-service.sh
+	$ sudo mkdir /etc/macchiato.d

 Now there is some configuration to do.
 The procedure above (whichever one you used) created a directory called `/etc/macchiato.d/`.
 In it, you need to create one configuration file per interface you wish to perform MAC spoofing for.
-A sample configuration file is provided at `/etc/macchiato.d/sample.sh.example`.
+A sample configuration file is provided at `/usr/share/macchiato/conf/sample.sh.example`.
 It looks like this (the actual file also has in-depth comments):

 	:::bash
 	ouiList=(